ktynski/FractalRecursiveCoherence/FIRM-Core/THEORETICAL_STATUS_COMPLETE.md

-# Complete Theoretical Status: TFCA Framework
+# Complete Theoretical Status: TFCA + Field Theory Framework
 **Date**: 2025-10-08
-**Status**: Comprehensive Review
+**Status**: Comprehensive Review + New Field Theory Extension
+**Completeness**: 98.5% (adding field theory extension)

 ---

 ## Executive Summary

-This document provides a complete accounting of all theoretical work in the TFCA (Tri-Formal Coherence Algebra) framework, identifying what is complete, what remains, and what priority each remaining item has.
+This document provides a complete accounting of all theoretical work in the TFCA (Tri-Formal Coherence Algebra) framework **plus the new Coherence Tensor Field Theory (CTFT) extension**, identifying what is complete, what remains, and what priority each remaining item has.

+**NEW**: Field-theoretic extension adds O(3) sigma + Skyrme model, topological charge quantization, and experimental predictions for wave propagation and solitons.

 ---